EricNdivo/EricNdivo/README.md

 * Eric Ndivo

 I`m Eric a software Developer from Kenya.
 I specialize on Software and Web development content.
-I code languages and frameworks such as React, Java script, Javascript, Python,C++,c and HTML, CSS and Javascript for Web development.
+Python,Django Developer with experience in front end languages as well.

 ## Skills and Experience
 * ⚛ React